I have this weird problem: I can’t take personality tests. When I’m trying to do such tests, my brain starts working

 Or take another one: “You try to respond to your e-mails as soon as possible and cannot stand a messy inbox.”
 How should I respond to that?
 It definitely depends on my motivation in that particular year, month or day.
 Sometimes I’m dedicated to cleaning up my inbox, sometimes I’m messy.
 I’m fast with replies for some people and not so fast with others.
 My response depends on so many factors that I can’t just provide any meaningful answer to the posted question at all.

 Whenever I tell someone I have this problem, they usually look at me with disbelief and say “What do you mean?
 Taking a test is easy, just don’t think about it hard and quickly pick the answer that first comes to your mind”.
 I heard this advice time and time again.
 It just isn’t so easy with me.
 What is even more strange for me personally is that I am still to meet a person who has the same issue.

 My mind couldn’t accept the nature of the test: it’s desire to reduce the complexity of our personalities to the numbers.
 I want it to provide as accurate model of me as possible, but I don’t think tests designed to do that.
 They are designed to paint as broad picture as possible, and I have very little interest in that.

-Recently a situation occurred that triggered even more scepsis towards the tests from me.
+Recently a situation occurred that triggered even more scepticism towards the tests from me.
 A friend of mine asked a bunch of his and my friends to do Myers-Briggs personality test (there are 16 personality types).
-All of the people besides him and me got ENFP personality type.
+All the people besides him and me got ENFP personality type.
 So 6 people out of 8 got ENFP personality, but according to the global statistic, only 7% of the population has this personality type.
-Of course, 8 people is not enough to disprove global statistic, but it’s enough to make one even more suspicious.
+Of course, 8 people are not enough to disprove global statistic, but it’s enough to make one even more suspicious.

 Here are the problems I see with personality tests: